sbmlteam/liblx/docs/quickstart/get-started.rst

 ---------------------------------------------
 See also  the pages `python-bindings.rst` and `liblx/src/bindings/swig-windows.txt` for more details.

-Much of the below is details of my fighting the Windows build system.

 If you want to build the SWIG language bindings, install swig e.g. ``brew install swig`` on a Mac.

 http://www.swig.org/download.html